hai-vr/documentation/docs/changelogs/prefabulous-for-conversions.md

 - VRC-specific features (local axis, freeze to world) are not supported.
 - The VRChat SDK assemblies and DLLs do not need to be installed in the project, as long as the types exist, so they could be mere stubs.

+## 2.0.0-beta.3

+- Fix Universal is needed:
+  - Conversions depends on a class from Universal.
+- Edit NDMF naming.

 ## 2.0.0-beta.2

 - Fix NDMF naming of Convert VRC Constraints to Unity Constraints plugin (inter-release).